DanEspin0821/Vechain_Case_Study/README.md

 * VeChain

-* Founded in June 2015.

-* Sunny Lu, CEO, the former chief information officer (CIO) of Louis Vuitton China.
+* Founded in June 2015, by Sunny Lu, current CEO, the former chief information officer (CIO) of Louis Vuitton China.

 * Sunny Lu graduated from Shanghai Jiao Tong University in China in 2002 with a BA in Electronics and Communication Engineering.